 2018 Fiesta New Car Test Drive

-The 2017 Ford Fiesta comes in S, SE, Titanium, and ST models.
+The 2018 Ford Fiesta comes in S, SE, Titanium, and ST models.

-Fiesta Titanium ($18,950) adds leather, heated seats, automatic climate control, heated side mirrors, a Sony audio system, and the more sophisticated Sync 3 infotainment system.
+Titanium adds leather, heated seats, automatic climate control, heated side mirrors, a Sony audio system, and Sync 3 infotainment system.
 It uses Ford's PowerShift 6-speed twin-clutch automatic manual.